Console7331/check_nicknames/README.md

 # check_nicknames
 This repository will help you to check where is your username is available.
+If you wanna check sites, which are banned in Russia, you need to launch VPN before this Checker.

 # The actual list of checking emails:
 - Gmail